NohaAhmed01/mini-project-1/README.md

 Simple grocery list app built with HTML, CSS, and Vanilla JavaScript.

 ## Features
-- Add and delete tasks
+- Add grocery item
-- Mark tasks as completed
+- Mark item as completed
+- Delete item
+- Store items in localstorage

+## Future Work
+- add enhancements to the color pallette functionality

+## How to use
+1. Clone repo
+2. Open index.html